Is Surgery Really Necessary For Your Dog's ACL / CCL Ligament Injury?

 enthusiastically promoting them.
 (A TPLO takes about one hour in the operating room and costs the surgeon a few

 hundred dollars to do.
-TTO and TTA are similarly quick and inexpensive to do.
-Prices charged average over US$3500.
+TTA is similarly quick and inexpensive to do.
+Prices charged average over US$3500-$4500.
 Several thousand dollars profit per

-your general practice vet hears from specialists that they prefer to recommend TPLO, TTO, or TTA, he may not ask himself if the thousands of dollars
+surgery.)
+When your general practice vet hears from specialists that they prefer to recommend TPLO or TTA, he may not ask himself if the thousands of dollars

 of profit in each surgery could be the reason the specialists think so highly of the procedure they recommend.
 There are many honest, well-intentioned general practice vets who mistakenly believe

 ---- Also, it is true that improvement in leg use in the first few weeks after

-TPLO, TTO, or TTA will be better than with non-surgical recovery or conventional surgery.
+TPLO or TTA will often be better than with non-surgical recovery or conventional surgery.
 Longer-term results are not

 superior with these very invasive bone-altering procedures, and the risks of serious complications are greater, but this rapid improvement

 in the short-term influences vets' opinions of the procedures.

 regular vet doesn't make any money by sending me to a TPLO surgeon, so his high opinion of TPLO must

 not be influenced by the big profit on TPLO."